Homotopy theory with bornological coarse spaces: Bornological coarse spaces

-Let $X$ be a set and $\cP(X)$ denote the set of all subsets of $X$. \begin{ddd} A bornology on $X$ is a subset $\cB\subseteq \cP(X)$ {$\cB$|see{bornology}} which is closed under taking finite unions {and} subsets{,} and such that $\bigcup_{B\in \cB}B=X$. \end{ddd} The elements of $\cB$ are called the bounded subsets of $X$.
+Let $X$ be a set, and let $\cP(X)$ denote the set of all subsets of $X$. \begin{ddd} A bornology on $X$ is a subset $\cB$ of $ \cP(X)$ {$\cB$|see{bornology}} which is closed under taking finite unions {and} subsets{,} and such that $\bigcup_{B\in \cB}B=X$. \end{ddd} The elements of $\cB$ are called the bounded subsets of $X$.

-The main role of bounded subsets in the present paper is to determine a certain notion of locality on $X$ which we can use to define finiteness conditions.

-Let $D$ be a subset of a space $X$ with a bornology. \begin{ddd} $D$ is called locally finite (resp., locally countable) if for every bounded subset $B$ of $X$ the intersection $B\cap D$ is finite (resp., countable). \end{ddd}
+The main role of bounded subsets in the present paper is to declare certain regions of $X$ to be small in order to define further finiteness conditions.
+Let $D$ be a subset of a space $X$ with a bornology $\cB$. \begin{ddd} $D$ is locally finite (resp., locally countable) if for every $B$ in $\cB$ the intersection $B\cap D$ is finite (resp., countable). \end{ddd}